alanef/simple-google-maps-short-code/src/readme.txt

 3. Added [pw_map address="your address here" key="YOUR API KEY"] to any post or page.

 == Changelog ==
+= 1.5.4 =
+* add filters dor developers
+* add option to disable zoom
+* remove special characters from address that can break Google

 = 1.5.3 =
 * update donation library